henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseMakerNoAbinit.md

 This should create a "maker\_no\_abinitio" directory containing a maker annotation file together with the matching protein predictions file and a sub-directory containing different annotation files including the **maker.gff** which is the result to keep from this analysis.

-=> You could sym-link the maker.gff file to another folder called e.g. results, so everything is in the same place in the end.
+=> You could sym-link the maker.gff file to another folder called e.g. dmel\_results, so everything is in the same place in the end.
 Just make sure to call the link something other than maker.gff, since any maker output will be called that.